colibris-framework/colibris/README.md

 ## Background Tasks

-Running time-consuming tasks can be done by using the `taskqueue` functionality.
-The `TASK_QUEUE` variable in `settings.py` configures the background running task mechanism.
-It defaults to `{}`, in which case the background tasks are disabled.
+Running time-consuming, blocking tasks can be done by using the `taskqueue` functionality in separate workers.
+The `TASK_QUEUE` variable in `${PACKAGE}/settings.py` configures the background running task mechanism.
+Background tasks are disabled by default.

 #### Usage